Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 A strong program manager will have previous experience in project management or another role focused on managing and organizing projects.

 While the number of years of experience needed varies, the average program manager has around five years of previous experience.
-This differs from project management which requires less experience depending on the complexity of the particular job.
+This differs from project management, which requires less experience depending on the complexity of the particular job.

-Whether tackling timeline delays or budgetary issues, program managers have to overcome obstacles just like other roles within a team.
+Whether tackling timeframe delays or budgetary issues, program managers have to overcome obstacles just like other roles within a team.
 In fact, program managers are in a unique position where they must manage expectations from both above and below them.

 Here are some common challenges that program managers often face.

-• Cross-departmental challenges like unaligned goals and lack of communication can have a negative impact on long-term objectives.
+Cross-departmental challenges like unaligned goals and lack of communication can have a negative impact on long-term objectives.

-• Without direct reports, program managers can face challenges around authority and influence.
+Without direct reports, program managers can face challenges around authority and influence.

-• With long program timelines, it can be difficult to ensure short-term projects stay on track in order to meet annual goals.
+With long program timelines, it can be difficult to ensure short-term projects stay on track in order to meet annual goals.

 Project managers often work alongside or report to program managers.
 This is because so much of their job is based on the program strategies put in place.
-Other duties include assigning project tasks, keeping projects organized, creating timelines, and tracking progress—all of which help projects and teams stay on track in order to meet company goals.
+Other duties include assigning project tasks, keeping projects organized, creating timelines, and tracking project success—all of which help projects and teams stay on track in order to meet company goals.

 A project manager’s main role is to help keep teams organized and communication aligned.
 This keeps deadlines and program-level objectives on track.
 Other roles and responsibilities include assigning tasks and tracking project progress to ensure deadlines are met.